crempp/bin/README.md

 `less -FSRXc`

-**mv** - Aliased version of the `mv` command to write a prompt to the standard error output before copying a file that would overwrite an existing file and be verbose.
-`mv -iv`

-**mkdir** - Aliased version of the `mkdir` command to create intermediate directories as required and be verbose.
-`mkdir -pv`

 **ll** - Aliased version of the `ls` command to
 * Display a slash ('/') immediately after each pathname that is a directory, an asterisk ('*') after each that is executable, an at sign ('@') after each symbolic link, an equals sign ('=') after each socket, a percent sign ('%') after each whiteout, and a vertical bar ('|') after each that is a FIFO
 * Enable colorized output.